rust-lang-ru/book/rustbook-ru/nostarch/chapter13.md

-In Listing 12-6, we added code that took a slice of `String` values and created an instance of the `Config` struct by indexing into the slice and cloning the values, allowing the `Config` struct to own those values.
+In Listing 12-6, we added code that took a slice of `String` values and created an instance of the `Config` struct by indexing into the slice and cloning the values, allowing the `Config` struct to own those значения.
 In Listing 13-17, we’ve reproduced the implementation of the `Config::build` function as it was in Listing 12-23: